 Method of assessment 60% Controlled assessment 40% Controlled Test

 Exam board AQA

 What will you study?
-The GCSE course consists of 2 units - one controlled assessment and the other an externally se assignment .
-The controlled assessment portfolio is constructed of a variety of mini projects and i designed to teach a range of skills, using different materials to produce various outcomes to form a finished piece (2-Dimensional or 3-Dimensional).
+The GCSE course consists of 2 units - one controlled assessment and the other an externally set assignment.
+The controlled assessment portfolio is constructed of a variety of mini projects and is designed to teach a range of skills, using different materials to produce various outcomes to form a finished piece (2-Dimensional or 3-Dimensional).
 You will go on to develop an understanding by using many processes and techniques.
-We expect students to develop and be influenced through the study of individual designers'/artists' work taken from a wide range of cultures.
+We expect students to develop and be influenced through the study of individual designers' / artists' work taken from a wide range of cultures.

 What skills will you Different approaches to recording images, such as, observation, expression, and imagination.

 develop?
 Appropriate use of colour, line, tone, texture, shape, and form.

 Understanding of spatial qualities, composition, rhythm, scale, and structure.
-The safe working practices of using materials.
+The safe workin practices of using materials.
 You will learn how to work like an artist.

 Self-motivation

 Resilience

-Patience
+• Patience

 Analytical skills

-Reflective/evaluative skills
+Reflective / evaluative skills

-Manual Dexterity
+Manual dexterity

-Visual Literacy
+Visual literacy

 What can you do by the end of the course?
-A large number of students who successfully complete their GCSE course in Fine Art will go on to study A level or other creative course at KS5 or college.
-Many students subsequently go on to study Fine Art at degree level, eventually working in a wide range of Artistic careers.
-For those students not wishing to pursue Fine Art beyond GCSE the course offers excellent opportunities to develop cultural and artistic understanding alongside creative thinking skills that would benefit a series of careers.
+A large number of students who successfully complete their GCSE course in fine art will go on to study A level or other creative course at KS5 or college.
+Many students subsequently go on to study fine art at degree level, eventually working in a wide range of artistic careers.
+For those students not wishing to pursue fine art beyond GCSE the course offers excellent opportunities to develop cultural and artistic understanding alongside creative thinking skills that would benefit a series of careers.

 Careers can include Sculptor

 Glass maker

 Window design

 Museum curator

 Reconstruction art for police

 Courtroom artist

 Theatrical designer

 Make-up artist

 Portrait artist

 Teacher

 Working in hospitals

 Occupational therapist

 Early years activities

 Advertising

-Game design